Lyra-Grants/lyra-api/README.md

-# Lyra Avalon API _/
+# Lyra API _/
-UDP, Rest, Websocket API for easy integration with Lyra dapp.
+JSON API for easy integration with Lyra dapp.

 ## Goal
-To make it easy for projects to consume data and integrate with Lyra Avalon.
+To make it easy for projects to consume data with Lyra.

 ## Overview
-### MVP Rest API (UDP / Websocket)
+### MVP JSON API
-Should also support protocol(s) for reading data such as UDP, REST or WebSocket.
 This implementation would make use of the JavaScript SDK,

-### OSI Fix Protocol
-Developing an API that implements OSI (Option Symbology Initiative) and supports FIX protocol.
-Some examples of CEX option APIs that support FIX, REST and WebSocket are Deribit and FTX.

 ## Proposed Tech Stack
 - Next.js